mariusmym/PCB_ChristmasTree/README.md

 **BEWARE ! - you must upload the sketch BEFORE soldering the microchip to the PCB !**
-You can try to do it after you solder the ATtiny to the PCB, but sometimes you'll get an uploading error, so is safer to do it before soldering.
+You can try to do it after, but sometimes you'll get an uploading error, so is safer to do it before soldering.

  - I'm just a regular guy passionate about making stuff, so dont expect a very neat code.
  - I made a small sketch using Arduio IDE and ATtiny registers in order to reduce the size of it a little bit, so I can upload it on ATtiny13A (which, as you know, have a lot less memory available).